wanelo/image-server/README.md

 ### Cloud Storage

-Images will be uploaded to either Amazon S3 or Joyent's Manta
+Images can be uploaded to either Amazon S3 or Joyent's Manta (we support only one upload config at a time)

 To store images in S3 the following flags need to be set
 ```shell